SpiritBaker/Difficulty-and-AI/README.md

 - Stopping AI from debasing currency.
 - Restricting AI army movements a bit, AI should behave more defensively.
 - Improved AI building logic, AI should build manufactory in every province.
+- Adding Script that gives AI the ability to Expand infrastructure.
 - More aggressive AI logic for new Estates, the bottom line for AI is 10% crown land.
 - Making sure that AI will take all possible Privileges that give monarch points.
-- Added AI events that disbands Mercenary Companies. ( Temporary workaround )
+- Added AI events that disbands Mercenary Companies.
-- Added AI scripting that upgrades Forts and deletes redundant Forts. ( Disabled for Now )
+- Added AI scripting that upgrades Forts and deletes redundant Forts.
 - Fix for logic behind Religious interaction.
 Orthodox Icons and Anglican aspects.
 - Adding ability for some AI personalities to dev push institutions.
 Only works if AI Auto Dev is On.
 - Increased AI budget fraction for missionary maintenance.